therese-reed/Project1_Realestate_Analysis/README.md

 Price Factor influencing property development and purchases (real estate) - melbourne

 Questions
-Have developments/purchases increased/decreased between 2019 - 2021?
+1.Have developments/purchases increased/decreased between 2019 - 2021?
-What has caused the increase or decrease?
+2.What has caused the increase or decrease?
-What is the relationship between development and purchase?
+3.What is the relationship between development and purchase?
-What is the most popular suburb or type of dwelling?
+4.What is the most popular suburb or type of dwelling?
-Purchased or leased highest
+5.Purchased or leased highest

 Hypothesis